 It was so easy, in fact, that it spawned an entire subculture in which people specialized in taking advantage of bonuses.
 They would claim bonuses, clear them by playing blackjack with the perfect strategy to minimize the house advantage, and end up with a profit more often than not.
 It was a lucrative gig for a while there.

 Naturally, online casinos caught wind of the practice and eventually began limiting which games could be used to clear bonuses.
 Casinos don’t mind giving away a little money here and there, but there’s no way they would cater to customers whose only intent was to hit-and-run bonuses.

 The vast majority of today’s casino bonuses are geared towards casual players, not to bonus hunting specialists.
 Online casino sites have a good reason for implementing game restrictions, but it’s important to be aware of these limitations.
 If you play blackjack, you should always check the terms and conditions before you claim any bonus.

 Types of Online Casino Bonuses

 Cashable vs. Non-Cashable

 Any given casino bonus also falls into one of two other categories: cashable or non-cashable.
 If a bonus is described as “cashable,” it means you may withdraw the bonus money in addition to anything won with the money after you meet the wagering requirements.
-After you have met all wagering requirements, you are free to withdraw the bonus funds plus anything else in your account whenever you want.
+After meeting all wagering requirements, you are free to withdraw the bonus funds plus anything else in your account whenever you want.

-For the most part, bigger bonuses with high match rates (think 200% or greater) are non-cashable while smaller bonuses are non-cashable.
+For the most part, bigger bonuses with high match rates (think 200% or greater) are non-cashable, while smaller bonuses are non-cashable.
 Cashable bonuses are preferable in all instances, but non-cashable bonuses can still be useful.
-In both cases, it is good to know which type of bonus you’re about to claim so there are no surprises later.
+In both cases, it is good to know which type of bonus you’re about to claim, so there are no surprises later.